About Wild Moon Counseling

 I didn’t get to this point right away.
 It took working with a few different therapists over the years.
 It took a lot of reading, a lot of applying new treatment methods, and a lot of practicing.
 I spent a lot of time learning the many different ways to treat complex trauma.

 The more I worked at healing from my past, the more I developed a passion for helping others like me.

 I realized that there are a lot of adults who don’t know that the reason they are struggling so much is because they are having a trauma response.
 I realized that I could actually help them heal because I had done the healing myself.

 I knew that complex trauma isn’t well researched yet, which means it isn’t taught in school.
 Most therapists don’t know the best approaches and don’t really have the time or energy to learn how to treat it once they are out of school.

-That’s why I decided to specialize in working with women like me.
-I know there are so many women out there in need of help and not enough counselors who are able to provide the understanding and skills to help in the ways that these women need.
+That’s why I decided to specialize in working with adults like me.
+I know there are so many people out there in need of help and not enough counselors who are able to provide the understanding and skills to help in the ways that these people need.